-I. Introduction to the tax system
+I. Introduction to tax system in the Philippines

 The laws governing taxation in the Philippines are contained within the National Internal Revenue Code.
 This code underwent substantial revision with passage of the Tax Reform Act of 1997.
 This law took effect on January 1, 1998.